Eschatologue/CM_wiki/docs/class/magus/index.md

 Objects in your Arcane Armoury gain the following benefits:

-- They count as magical Weapons, Shields, or sets of Armour.
+- They count as Magical Weapons, Shields, or sets of Armour.
 - You can use your Intelligence, in place of Dexterity, when calculating Armour Class in this Light and Medium armour, so long as you do not already add it to your Armour Class.
 - As a Bonus Action, you can shunt or summon any number of objects of your choice from within your Arcane Armoury, instantly equipping, donning, or doffing those items.